 The final communications initiative was the story of volunteer Graham Langley who saved the life of his friend and then became a volunteer community first responder.

-Among the returns were widespread national and international media coverage of the LUCAS 3 device, national media coverage and a spike in downloads of the ‘Save a Life’ app, live CPR events which involved more than 50,000 people and regional media coverage of Graham’s story and subsequent use as an advert to recruit volunteers.
+Among the returns were widespread national and international media coverage of the LUCAS 3 device, national media coverage, live CPR events which involved more than 50,000 people and regional media coverage of Graham’s story and subsequent use as an advert to recruit volunteers.